teamdeeson/deeson-dev-challenge/README.md

 Your client has asked you to make some improvements to the site.
 Here are their requests:

 1. Can you please add a subtitle, author (with image and description), and publication date to the article content type and display.
+Keep in mind that authors will be associated with multiple articles and may or may not be Drupal users.

+2. We'd like only articles that are promoted to the front page to show there.

+3. We would like a new article listing on a separate page, showing all articles, which can be filtered by article tags.

-2. We have some special articles and we want to be able to highlight this on the site so they stand out to our users.
+4. We have some special articles and we want to be able to highlight this on the site so they stand out to our users.
+Please consider how to make it easy for content editors to select and deselect special articles and see all articles maeked as special in a single place.
+In terms of theming simply make sure that a special article stands out to anonymous users (a tag or color associated with the article).

-3. We want to make it so that these articles are available to registered users only until a certain date, when they then become available to everyone.
+5. We want to make it so that some articles can be selected to be made available only to registered users until a certain date and time, when they then become available to everyone.
+These articles should be completely invisible to anonymous users (i.e. no teasers in views and a 403 if someone attempts to visit the node page).

-4. We'd like only articles that are promoted to the front page to show there.
-5. We would like a new article listing on a separate page, showing all articles, which can be filtered by article tags.
+6. Read this blog post - https://www.deeson.co.uk/labs/extending-entitydrupalwrapper -  about extending EntityMetadataWrapper with the xautoload module.
+Determine how to use this techinque to improve the implementation of requirement 5 above.

 ## Hosting
 We would like you to host a version of your site for us to review please.